2 Dads 1 Movie

 Steve

-And, you know, it definitely, you know, I think anybody, if you haven't seen, this is what I would say.
-If you saw this movie when you were younger and you haven't in a while, go, go dig it up, because I am sure that if I had even an ounce of Nostalgia for it, I would have enjoyed it even more.
-But that makes us an eight out of ten on Commando, which is pretty solid, definitely.
-Of the other sort of ratings and stuff.
+And you know it definitely, you know, I think anybody, if you haven't seen this is what I would say if you saw this movie and you're younger and you haven't in a while, go, go dig it up.
+Because I am sure that if I had any, even an ounce of nostalgia for it, I would have enjoyed it even more.
+But that makes us an 8 out of 10 on commando, which is pretty solid.
+Definitely a good above, you know, the other sort of ratings and stuff.
 So that wraps up January for us.
-This is the final what a month Wednesday in January.
+This is the final, what a month.
+Wednesday in January.
+Yeah.
+Fantastic way to kick off 2026.
+And you know, I don't know if you realize this, Nic, but you know, do you know what next week is next week?
+Next week?

 Nic